intellihr/ui-components/src/domain/Modals/Dialog/Dialog.examples.md

-**Dialogs** are modals that are intended to be use only for quick binary actions like:
+**Dialogs** are modals that are intended to be use only for quick binary actions.

-Yes or No / Delete or Cancel
+They come in two variants: `default` and `destructive`

-They come in two variants: `positive` and `negative`.
+* `destructive` should only be used to confirm the deletion of a piece of data
-The variant should be chosen based on the sentiment of the primary action.
+* In all other cases `default` will be suitable

 ```jsx
 import { Props } from '@Common';